Paul Ehrlich: The search for a chemotherapia specifica

 Before the Institute of Experimental Therapy had moved to Frankfurt, Ehrlich had already resumed work on methylene blue.
 After the death of Georg Speyer, his widow Franziska Speyer endowed the Georg-Speyer House in his memory which was erected next door to Ehrlich's institute.
 As director of the Georg-Speyer House, Ehrlich transferred his chemotherapeutic research there.
 He was looking for an agent which was as effective as methylene blue, but without its side effects.
 His model was on the one hand the impact of quinine on malaria, and on the other hand, in analogy to serum therapy, he thought there must also be chemical pharmaceuticals which would have just as specific an effect on individual diseases.
-His goal was to find a "Therapia sterilisans magna", in other words a treatment that could kill all disease pathogens.
+His goal was to find a Therapia sterilisans magna, in other words a treatment that could kill all disease pathogens.

 As a model for experimental therapy Ehrlich used a guinea pig disease trypanosoma and tested out various chemical substances on laboratory animals.
 The trypanosomes could indeed be successfully killed with the dye trypan red.
 Beginning in 1906, he intensively investigated atoxyl and had it tested by Robert Koch along with other arsenic compounds during Koch's sleeping sickness expedition of 1906/07.
 Although the name literally means "nonpoisonous", atoxyl does cause damage, especially to the optic nerve.
-Ehrlich elaborated the systematic testing of chemical compounds in the sense of screening as now practiced in the pharmaceutical industry.
+Ehrlich elaborated the systematic testing of chemical compounds in the sense of screening as later practiced in the pharmaceutical industry.
 He discovered that Compound 418 - Arsenophenylglycine - had an impressive therapeutic effect and had it tested in Africa.